nasa/fprime/RPI/README.md

 Switching back to the browser's GUI, the user should see channelized telemetry updating by clicking on the "Channels" tab and events by clicking on the "Events" tab.

+**Note:** the user should ensure that port 50000 is allowed through the ground computer's firewall.

 **Run some commands:**